Fale programmes

 Tania Ott

-Tania is Deputy Commissioner for the Public Service Fale and for COVID-19 Response and Recovery.
-Tania is also the Assistant Commissioner for the Health agencies.
-Prior to this, she was Group Manager, Senior Courts at the Ministry of Justice.
-Tania has held public service roles at the Office of Treaty Settlements, Department of Internal Affairs and Department of Labour.
-Tania has also served as private secretary to several government Ministers and as an advisor in the Office of the Prime Minister, Rt Hon Helen Clark
+Her previous roles at the Public Service Commission include Deputy Commissioner for COVID-19 Response and Recovery, and Assistant Commissioner.
+Prior to the Commission, she was Group Manager, Senior Courts at the Ministry of Justice.
+Tania has held public service leadership roles at the Office of Treaty Settlements (including secondment to the Treasury) and the former Department of Labour.
+Tania served as private secretary to several government Ministers and as an advisor in the Office of the Prime Minister.
+Tania holds a BA and LLB from the University of Auckland.

 The Fale’s role is to broker practical advice and facilitate relationship building and knowledge exchange between Pacific countries to strengthen public services for Pacific citizens.
 The Fale’s Work Programme is based on 3 strategic priorities for delivery: